 Our testing of chew proof and chew resistant dog beds

 - Kuranda also makes a good line of chew proof and chew resistant dog bed.
 Below is their signature chew-proof bed.
-Like the K9 bed above, it’s simply made of chew proof material.
+Like the K9 bed above, it’s made of chew-proof material.
 In this case, PVC or metal.
-Now, my dogs have chewed up PVC pipes before so I’m curious to see how this one plays out.
+Now, my dogs have chewed up PVC pipes before, so I’m curious to see how this one plays out.

 The K9 Ballistics Tough Rectangle dog bed faired well – better than we expected.